oluwafemi13/CSS-Box-Model/CSS SELECTORS/readme.md

     This acts like it is inserting a new element in the targeted html element using css and is syntactically denoted using double-colon (::)
     example:
         a::before{

         }

+Complex Selectors:

+Combinators:
+    This is what sits between two selectors.
+    example: p > strong.
+    Descendant combinators:
+        This is the child element within the parent element.
+        Example:
+            p strong{
+                color:blue;
+            }
+    sibling combinator:
+        This involves using the + symbol to find element that immediately follows another element. subsequent-sibling combinator:
+        This uses ~ symbol as a combinator instead of + symbol.
+The difference is that an element just has to follow another element in the same parent instead of being the next element with the same parent. child combinator:
+        uses the > symbol.
+This applies only to direct child or descendant.w